 Lackawanna College offers internships for specific majors.
 The program is designed to provide student interns the opportunity for meaningful career-related experience in their majors.
 Student interns are expected to practice and expand upon their knowledge and skills learned in the classroom in a hands-on work environment.
 Internships should provide a better understanding of their major while facilitating the transition from the classroom to the career environment.

 All internships require a minimum of 40 hours per credit.
 Three semester hours of credit requires a minimum of 120 hours on site.

-Before a student may complete a bachelor's-level internship (300 or 400 level), he or she must complete our Pre-Employment Training Workshop Series.
+Before a student may complete an internship, they must complete our Pre-Employment Training Workshop Series.